AleksiSupikoski/NiFi-Big-Data-Batch-Ingestion/reports/Assignment-1-Deployment.md

 With pressing shift and selecting all processors except the first one, InvokeHTTP, and click play button to turn them ready.
 After that right click on the first node and click run once to retrieve data once and start data ingestion flow.
   <p align="center"><img src="img/once.png" width="750")<p>

+> Note the only error that occurs in tihs flow: on the last node.
+It happens due to the fact that the flow builds a cql insert statemnt with the header of a csv file.
+This happens only for the first line though.
+I have tried to drop the header with a regex, but unsuccesfully, as i am not familiar enough with reqular expression language.

 If we go back to cqlsh shell, we can see that data has been written: